simpeijie/Artificial-Intelligence/README.md

-# CS188 Introduction to Artificial Intelligence
-## Projects
+# CS188-Projects

-Projects from an introductory artificial intelligence class at UC Berkeley.
+Projects from an introductory artificial intelligence course at UC Berkeley.